3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 It contains the necessary classes to allow for the created script to affect the GameObjects in Unity.
 It also gives the class access to the functions that determine when the script is called (like start and update).
-The `Start()` method is called by Unity when the script is initialized, whereas the `Update()` method is called by Unity on every frame of the game.
+The `Start()` method is called by Unity when the script is initialized, whereas the `Update()` method is called by Unity on every frame of the game. [@unityScripts]

 #### 3D Models